top of page

 • Create an iNaturalist project for your school and encourage students to upload photos of plants and wildlife.
 They can simultaneously learn to identify the life forms and contribute to citizen science - for free.
 Here's an example!

-Existing projects and organizations that need adult volunteers
+Existing projects that need adult volunteers

 • NOVA Outside